PRINCIPLES FOR HEALING A DIASTASIS

 - You do not have to do hundreds of repetitions of any exercise.
 MuTu focuses on physiological and emotional re-connection, the quality of the muscle action, not the quantity

 - MuTu System does not suggest you constantly splint or bind your stomach.
 In cases of a very severe gap or compromised sensitivity immediately following abdominal surgery, some form of temporary binding may be advised by your medical caregiver and may be helpful for comfort and to help you focus.
 But the splint doesn’t do the work, your muscles have to.
-Splinting or binding is not an element of MuTu System programs.
+Splinting or binding is not an element of MuTu System programs, as we do not consider that the anatomy of the linea alba and rectus abdominis is consistent with simply approximating (manually bringing together) the 2 sides) as a solution to regain function.

 - There are 4 Phases of exercises which you progress through as your train your core to work correctly.
 At Phases 3 + 4, the exercises move to strengthening your abdominal muscles – but first, you have to find them and train them.